SnapInteractive/mergeatron/README.md

  * ''build.failed'' - This event is emitted when a build has failed.
  * ''pull.inline_status'' - This event is emitted when a plugin is announcing that something was found on a specific line of a files diff within the build.
  * ''build.artifact_found'' - This event is emitted once for each artifact found after the build has finished.
 Plugins receive the URL to the artifact and can download and act upon it if wanted.

+ ## Contributing

+ * Please use topic branches when submitting pull requests.
+Please don't submit PR's from master.
+ * Take care to follow the existing style.
+We have no formal style guide as of yet, but follow the idiomatic JS principle of: "All code in any code-base should look like a single person typed it, no matter how many people contributed."
+ * We use `grunt` to manage the build.
+Make sure you run `grunt` before submitting a pull request, as this will run jshint on the code.
+If you want continuous linting on file save, use `grunt watch`.